blingbell/E-MSNGO/README.md

 * PPI Network: download from the [STRING website](https://string-db.org/).
 * Annotation: download from the [GOA website](https://www.ebi.ac.uk/GOA/).
 * Gene Ontology: download from the [GO website](http://geneontology.org/).
-* ALphaFlod structure: download from the [AlphaFold website](https://alphafold.com/).
+* AlphaFold structure: download from the [AlphaFold website](https://alphafold.com/).

 We also provide a small dataset which has less than 50 proteins to quickly test the model.
 It can be found [here](data/readme.md).